Make tax time easier with our End-of-Year-Organizer

 How is the Gestation Period in Cattle Calculated?

-Many farmers use gestation calendars specifically designed for cattle.
-These calendars allow you to find the expected calving date by simply locating the breeding date.
-Similarly, gestation wheels are circular calculators that can be adjusted to show breeding and expected calving dates at a glance.
+Many ranchers use gestation calendars designed for cattle.
+These let you pinpoint the expected calving date just by entering the breeding date.
+Gestation wheels, which are simple circular calculators, do the same thing, giving you breeding and calving dates at a quick glance.

 Factors Affecting the Gestation Period